HINDRAF: Banning by Malaysian government

-More detentions and actions by the government
+Metentions and actions of the government

 On 23 October 2008, a group comprising eight men, three women, and a child, were arrested by the police after they tried to hand a memorandum to the Prime Minister's office.
 It called for the release of the five HNDRAF leaders from detention under the ISA.
 The opposition leader Anwar Ibrahim had even condemned the brutality of the police.
 It was discovered that HINDRAF leader P.Waythamoorthy's six-year-old daughter was amongst the people arrested.

 The new Prime Minister Najib Razak of BN warned against the demonstrators that the government would invoke the ISA if needs arise and had further criticised the demonstrators, after he made a promise that he would listen to everyone even if they have unpleasant words to say.
 Albeit application to register Human Rights Party Malaysia (HRP) formed on 19 July 2009 by original HINDRAF members and led by P. Uthayakumar to address the people's matters has never been approved.
 Instead on 10 October 2009 Najib had officiated the Malaysia Makkal Sakti Party (MMSP) formed by R.S.
 Thanenthiran, a HINDRAF detractors and former co-ordinator, through copying and linking it to the apolitical human rights and equal rights movement as an attempt to split HINDRAF.

 On 27 February 2011, HINDRAF organised a demonstration in Kuala Lumpur protesting the government's decision to include the Malay language novel Interlok in the school curriculum as compulsory reading for the Malay literature subject for students in secondary 5.
 HINDRAF alleges that Interlok contains disparaging remarks against Malaysian Indians and is deemed racist.
 The police arrested 109 people for allegedly taking part in an illegal demonstration.